 is supported by foods rich in B5 and B6 to help with the production and distribution of that all-important hormone, melatonin.
 Melatonin naturally sets our circadian rhythms helping us to fall asleep and stay asleep.
 Foods good for these two vitamins are lentil beans, avocados, sweet potatoes, tuna and turkey.

-Sleep-deprived mums take note.
+Sleep-deprived mums and women in menopause take note.

 The tiny pea-sized pituitary gland

 This needs vitamins D and E, so, meats, fish, eggs, nuts, leafy greens, avocado, and seeds keep it happy.

 It also gobbles any Manganese you can give it so again with the leafy greens and almonds.
 Also pineapple, acai and dark chocolate.

 I’m pretty sure there could be a delicious dessert to be whipped up with those last three.
 In researching this I came across this recipe with the hilarious description of insomnia.
 I can so relate at the moment.

 likes olive oil so go to town.
 I drizzle it instead of butter.
 Or, a little tip, if you freeze some in a jar then put in the fridge once it is down to fridge temperature it is like a spread.

 For healthy function, the thyroid